6 Easy Guitar Songwriting Tips To Help You Write Better Songs

 Yes, you read correctly.

-The fastest way to improve as a songwriter is to write as many songs (or songwriting ideas) as possible.
+The fastest way to improve at songwriting is to write as many songs (or guitar songwriting parts) as possible.

-Even if you don’t want anyone to ever hear those songs.
+Even if you don’t want anyone to hear them.

 I call this exercise: “writing for the waste basket”.

-Bottom line: Write your first 100 bad songs as fast as possible.
+Bottom line: Write your first 100 bad songs ASAP.

 What are the most important skills to develop to improve your songwriting?